particle-iot/particle-swift/README.md

 Swift 3.0 Package for interacting with Particle Cloud services

-*Compatibility:* Xcode 8 beta 6 or the equivalent open source variant of Swift is required.
+*Compatibility:* Swift 3.0 (Xcode 8) or the equivalent open source variant of Swift is required.

 This is a very early stage of porting a non-public (but entirely written by me) Swift based particle framework.
 The particle relaated bits will be separated from more derivative type functionality which